naffnuff/CppGuidelines/CppGuidelines.md

 Do not use `using` directive to make a whole namespace available, except for project-local namespaces.
 * *Reason:* Using `using` directives can easily cause confusion as to what code is actually used.

-Use anonymous namespaces for file-private definitions.
+Use anonymous namespaces for file-private declarations and definitions.
 * *Reason:* Anonymous namespaces (as well as `static`) enables internal linkage, meaning they cannot be accessed or defined in another file.
 This makes the code safer, and also linking time is reduced.

 WIP: Use namespaces (how is undecided).